 Courtsiding is of course also more difficult in a sport like football where Betfair suspends the action when there is a goal, penalty or red card.

-Some would say this is welcome and courtsiding should never have been allowed in the first place.
+On the one hand, many would say this is a good thing and courtsiding should have been cracked down upon much earlier.
 After all, why should someone be able to gain an advantage over everyone else just because they are able to attend an event?
-And the association of courtsiding with shady gambling syndicates and the like has not helped its reputation either.
+Add to that the association courtsiding has with shady betting syndicates and you can understand the sentiment against it.

-This may not be because of courtsiders directly, rather just that TV coverage in the US is slightly ahead of UK/Europe (or vice versa depending on where the event is being held).
+This may not be because of courtsiders necessarily – instead it could be TV coverage in the US running slightly ahead of UK/Europe (or vice versa depending on where the event is being held).
 In any event though you don’t want to leave bets unmatched waiting for the putt to be holed when others can see the result before you.

 If you are seeing this happening then it is best to wait until the end of the hole or after shots have been hit and the price has moved, not just before shots are hit.